Eurovision Song Contest 2026: Broadcasts

-All participating broadcasters may choose to have on-site or remote commentators providing insight and voting information to their local audience.
-Although they are required to show the final and semi-final in which their country votes, most broadcasters cover all three shows.
+Participating broadcasters may provide on-site or remote commentators who offer insight and voting information to their local audience.
+Although they are required to, at minimum, show the final and semi-final in which their country votes, most broadcasters cover all three shows.
 Some non-participating broadcasters also air the contest.
 The Eurovision Song Contest YouTube channel provides international live streams with no commentary of all shows.

-The following are the broadcasters that have confirmed in whole or in part their broadcasting plans and/or commentators:
+The table below details the broadcasting plans and commentators for the countries that aired the contest.
+According to the EBU, in total 131 million people watched at least a minute of the television broadcasts, and votes were received from 148 countries, including the 35 competing countries.